 You might already know of the dangers of alcohol poisoning.
 This can happen when you exceed a BAC (Blood/Breath Alcohol Concentration) level of 0.2 mg/l.
 In this case, the depressant effects of alcohol can be so extreme that you can slip into a coma or even die.

 In addition to alcohol, there are many other depressant drugs.
-Sometimes referred to as “downers,” these are drugs that are regularly prescribed to reduce symptoms of panic, anxiety and sleep disorders due to their tranquilizing effects.
+Sometimes referred to as “downers,” these drugs are regularly prescribed to reduce symptoms of panic, anxiety, and sleep disorders due to their tranquilizing effects.
 The most common depressants (prescription and illicit) include:

-Abusing depressant medications and alcohol can result in both short-term and long-term effects, some of which can be irreversible.
-While many people use depressants because of the relaxing effects that these substances temporarily produce, the severity of the negative effects far outweighs any positive ones.
+Abusing depressant medications and alcohol can result in short-term and long-term effects, some of which can be irreversible.
+While many people use depressants because of the relaxing impacts that these substances temporarily produce, the severity of the adverse effects far outweighs any positive ones.

-There are a number of non-physical effects of depressant abuse as well.
+There are several non-physical effects of depressant abuse as well.
 Many depressant abusers experience problems with employment, friends, finances, and family.
-Additionally, the effects that alcohol induces can easily put others at risk and in danger.
-Activities such as driving the influence (DUI), participating in unprotected sex, and engaging in physical altercations may occur.
+Moreover, the effects that alcohol induces can quickly put others at risk and in danger.
+Activities such as driving under the influence (DUI), participating in unprotected sex, and engaging in physical altercations may occur.